 How well does government show its workings?

 The first ever review of whether the UK government is transparent about its use of evidence when developing policies finds that the public and researchers would struggle to follow the government’s reasoning, with standards of transparency varying widely between and within departments.
+Following on from this we have spot checked departments one year on.

 Researchers counted a total of 593 policy announcements between May 2015 and May 2016 from 13 domestic government departments.
 They scored a sample of the underlying policies against the evidence transparency framework, asking ‘Can we tell what evidence has been used?
 Can we tell how the government has assessed or used this evidence?’ under each of the following headings: